Aikido Summer Camp for Kids

 --O-Sensei

-Calligraphy Day
+Calligraphy Instructor

-Click here to register for the Aikido Summer Camp.
+Click here to register online.

 Click here to learn about the ongoing young people’s classes at Aikido of Santa Cruz.